Symmetry Partners LLC Acquires 5,110 Shares of Corteva, Inc. (NYSE:CTVA)

-Symmetry Partners LLC raised its holdings in Corteva, Inc. (NYSE:CTVA – Get Rating) by 46.3% during the third quarter, according to the company in its most recent 13F filing with the SEC.
-The fund owned 16,138 shares of the company’s stock after buying an additional 5,110 shares during the quarter.
+Symmetry Partners LLC lifted its position in shares of Corteva, Inc. (NYSE:CTVA – Get Rating) by 46.3% in the 3rd quarter, according to its most recent 13F filing with the SEC.
+The firm owned 16,138 shares of the company’s stock after acquiring an additional 5,110 shares during the quarter.
 Symmetry Partners LLC’s holdings in Corteva were worth $922,000 at the end of the most recent quarter.

-A number of other large investors have also recently made changes to their positions in the business.
-Wedmont Private Capital grew its position in shares of Corteva by 39.1% in the 3rd quarter.
-Wedmont Private Capital now owns 9,132 shares of the company’s stock worth $522,000 after buying an additional 2,565 shares during the last quarter.
-Coston McIsaac & Partners bought a new stake in shares of Corteva during the second quarter valued at approximately $33,000.
-Inscription Capital LLC bought a new stake in shares of Corteva during the second quarter valued at approximately $5,451,000.
-Federated Hermes Inc. boosted its position in shares of Corteva by 3.6% during the second quarter.
-Federated Hermes Inc. now owns 6,014 shares of the company’s stock valued at $326,000 after purchasing an additional 209 shares in the last quarter.
-Finally, Private Trust Co.
-NA bought a new stake in shares of Corteva during the second quarter valued at approximately $670,000.
-79.02% of the stock is currently owned by institutional investors.
+Other institutional investors and hedge funds also recently made changes to their positions in the company.
+Moisand Fitzgerald Tamayo LLC bought a new position in shares of Corteva during the 2nd quarter worth $26,000.
+Better Money Decisions LLC bought a new position in shares of Corteva during the 2nd quarter worth $31,000.
+Coston McIsaac & Partners bought a new position in shares of Corteva during the 2nd quarter worth $33,000.
+CVA Family Office LLC boosted its stake in Corteva by 68.2% in the 2nd quarter.
+CVA Family Office LLC now owns 641 shares of the company’s stock worth $35,000 after purchasing an additional 260 shares during the period.
+Finally, Carolinas Wealth Consulting LLC boosted its stake in Corteva by 454.5% in the 1st quarter.
+Carolinas Wealth Consulting LLC now owns 610 shares of the company’s stock worth $35,000 after purchasing an additional 500 shares during the period.
+Institutional investors own 79.02% of the company’s stock.

-Corteva (NYSE:CTVA – Get Rating) last posted its earnings results on Thursday, November 3rd.
-The company reported ($0.12) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.23) by $0.11.
-The business had revenue of $2.78 billion for the quarter, compared to analysts’ expectations of $2.58 billion.
-Corteva had a net margin of 7.95% and a return on equity of 7.31%.
-The business’s revenue for the quarter was up 17.1% compared to the same quarter last year.
-During the same quarter in the prior year, the business earned ($0.14) EPS.
-As a group, analysts predict that Corteva, Inc. will post 2.57 EPS for the current year.
+Corteva (NYSE:CTVA – Get Rating) last announced its quarterly earnings data on Thursday, November 3rd.
+The company reported ($0.12) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.23) by $0.11.
+The company had revenue of $2.78 billion for the quarter, compared to analysts’ expectations of $2.58 billion.
+Corteva had a return on equity of 7.31% and a net margin of 7.95%.
+Corteva’s revenue for the quarter was up 17.1% compared to the same quarter last year.
+During the same period last year, the firm posted ($0.14) EPS.
+On average, sell-side analysts anticipate that Corteva, Inc. will post 2.57 EPS for the current fiscal year.

-Corteva announced that its board has approved a stock buyback plan on Tuesday, September 13th that allows the company to buyback $2.00 billion in shares.
-This buyback authorization allows the company to buy up to 4.3% of its shares through open market purchases.
-Shares buyback plans are generally a sign that the company’s leadership believes its shares are undervalued.
+The business also recently declared a quarterly dividend, which will be paid on Thursday, December 15th.
+Shareholders of record on Monday, November 14th will be paid a $0.15 dividend.
+The ex-dividend date of this dividend is Thursday, November 10th.
+This represents a $0.60 dividend on an annualized basis and a yield of 0.96%.
+Corteva’s dividend payout ratio (DPR) is currently 32.09%.

-The business also recently announced a quarterly dividend, which will be paid on Thursday, December 15th.
-Shareholders of record on Monday, November 14th will be paid a dividend of $0.15 per share.
-This represents a $0.60 annualized dividend and a yield of 0.96%.
-The ex-dividend date is Thursday, November 10th.
-Corteva’s dividend payout ratio is currently 32.09%.
+Corteva announced that its Board of Directors has authorized a share buyback program on Tuesday, September 13th that allows the company to repurchase $2.00 billion in outstanding shares.
+This repurchase authorization allows the company to repurchase up to 4.3% of its stock through open market purchases.
+Stock repurchase programs are generally an indication that the company’s board believes its shares are undervalued.

 Corteva Profile